conceptadev/rockets-react/packages/react-material-ui/src/components/SchemaForm/README.md

 #### validator

-Validation helper for the form structure. _@rjsf/validator-ajvx_ is generally used for this purpose, implemented on the form via the [HTML5 Validation](https://rjsf-team.github.io/react-jsonschema-form/docs/usage/validation#html5-validation).
+Validation helper for the form structure. _@rjsf/validator-ajvx_, provided by [ajv](https://github.com/ajv-validator/ajv), is generally used for this purpose.
+It is implemented on the form via the [HTML5 Validation](https://rjsf-team.github.io/react-jsonschema-form/docs/usage/validation#html5-validation).

 **Type**: `object`